Friday, June 13, 2025

 Sarcoidosis – A Multifaceted Condition You Should Know About

-Imagine a condition that can show up in countless ways, affecting different parts of your body.
+Picture an illness that can manifest in various ways in many different parts of our bodies.
 Sarcoidosis is an inflammatory disease.
-It forms small clusters of immune cells, called granulomas, which can disrupt organ function.
-It mainly targets the lungs but can also affect the skin, eyes, or heart.
+The granulomas it forms are masses of immune cells that can interfere with organ function.
+It primarily affects the lungs but may also affect the skin, eyes, or heart.

 Understanding Sarcoidosis: What You Need to Know